kurealnum/noai-blog/README.md

 For the love of all that is holy, please, please, PLEASE, use `DOMPurify.sanitize()` on any blog post/markdown content that you render.

-When referencing the different kinds of articles on byeAI (listicles, tutorials, general articles, etc.), "standard" articles refer to, well, standard articles, "lists" refer to listicles, and "tutorials" refers to tutorials.
+When referencing the different kinds of articles on byeAI (listicles, tutorials, general articles, etc.), "post" articles refer to, well, standard articles, "lists" refer to listicles, and "tutorials" refers to tutorials.

 ### Testing Markdown